stmstmstm/stm/README.md

 The code is developed using Tensorflow 1.2.

 For simplicity, TensorLayer is used for quitck loading the Cifar data.
-Noted that in order to fully reproduce the performance reported in the paper, please follow Wide Residual Networks for data augmentation.
+Noted that in order to fully reproduce the performance reported in the paper, please follow Wide Residual Networks [1] for data preprocessing.

 To install TensorLayer, you can simply run: